nico0407/Machine-Learning-and-Neural-Networks-for-HEP/README.md

 + Inner energy(GeV)
 + Outer energy(GeV)

+Here are plotted the distribution of the six detector responses.

 ![alt text](https://github.com/nico0407/Uni_project/blob/main/images/Data_visualisation/Data_hinsto.png)

 Is also reported the following plot feaguring the beta value(v/c) of a particle against the momentum of this one.

 ![alt text](https://github.com/nico0407/Uni_project/blob/main/images/Data_visualisation/Data_betavsmomentum.png)

 It's easy to see how in this plot the pion trace is very different from the kaon and the proton one.
+This behaviour is explained by the different values of masses for the particles, and so, for the same values of the momenta the beta they have different values of beta.
-In HEP is a widley used plot for making cuts in the domain and discriminate particles one from the others.
-Particular difficulties is between electron and pion, in that case also for lack of statistics.
+Particular difficulties is between the discrimination though electron and pion, in that case also evidentiate by the lack of statistics.

-The rest of the images are left into the specific folder of Data visualization
+The rest of the images concerning dataset analysis are left into the specific folder of Data visualization.

 ## Implementation <a name="Implementation"></a>
 A juppiter notebook was used for a better manipolation of the script.
 Due to the possibility to run the code piece by piece it was possible to do more test on the models accuracy without run everytime the whole file given the huge structure of this one.